Patanjalijoshi/Arduino---Display-Interfacing/README.md

 # Arduino---display-interfacing
-In this project a 16*2 display is going to bhe interfaced with the Arduino Mega

-## Display-interfacing
 In this project a display is interfaced with the Arduino mega 2560 with the help of a I2C module